 Garuda Indonesia Flight GA 874 Jakarta, Indonesia (CGK) to Tokyo, Japan (HND)

 Our departure gate, Gate 7, in CGK Terminal 3 Ultimate was a short walk from the lounge.
 Opened in August 2016, this is the newest terminal at CGK.
 Gates are large with plenty of room for seating and orderly boarding.
-LaGuardia Airport is undergoing a massive renovation, but currently New York City’s airports — and many other U.S. airports — are “third world” compared to this terminal.
+LaGuardia Airport is undergoing a massive renovation, but currently New York City’s airports — and many other major U.S. airports — are “third world” compared to this terminal.

 Boarding began at 23:05 for a scheduled 23:40 departure.
 We were among the first to board through the Sky Priority lane.